a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 ### Request Parser Configuration

-Flask-RESTPlus provides the `RequestParser` class as a way to parse data from the Flask `request` object.
+Flask-RESTx provides the `RequestParser` class as a way to parse data from the Flask `request` object.
 For each value to be parsed, we add an instance of the `Argument` class to the `RequestParser`.
 The `Argument` class is very flexible and is configured by the parameters listed below:

 <div style="font-size: 0.95em; padding: 5px">
   <ul>
     <li><strong>name: </strong>The name of the argument to parse from the request.</li>
     <li><strong>default: </strong>The value to use if the argument is not found in the request, default value is <code>None</code>.</li>
     <li><strong>type: </strong>The type to convert the parsed argument to.
-This can be any primitive (e.g., int, str, etc.), but Flask-RESTPlus also provides more advanced types in the <code>inputs</code> module (e.g., email address, URL, etc.).
+This can be any primitive (e.g., int, str, etc.), but Flask-RESTx also provides more advanced types in the <code>inputs</code> module (e.g., email address, URL, etc.).
 You can also define your own custom data types.</li>
     <li><strong>required: </strong>By default, arguments that are added to a <code>RequestParser</code> that are not found in the request are set to the default value.
 If <code>required=True</code>, any request where the argument is not found will be aborted with HTTP exception 400 <code>HTTPStatus.BAD_REQUEST</code>.</li>
     <li>
       <p><strong>location: </strong>Where to look on the <code>Flask.request</code> object for the argument (can be <code>args</code>, <code>form</code>, <code>headers</code>, <code>json</code>, <code>values</code> or <code>files</code>).
 The default behavior is to parse values from <code>values</code> and <code>json</code>. <code>values</code> is actually a dictionary that conbines <code>args</code> and <code>form</code>.
 Also, you can specify multiple locations with a list (e.g., <code>["form", "args"]</code>), the last location in the list takes precedence in the result set.</p>